Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 • Session recordings: Watch individual visitor sessions to observe how specific users browse your app

-• App journey analysis: Visualize aggregated customer journeys to identify common paths and unexpected drop-offs
+• App journeys: Visualize aggregated customer journeys to identify common paths and unexpected drop-offs

 • App error analysis: Find and fix errors to reduce user frustration with real-time alerts